AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * parent tasks
 * milestones

-The difference between **basic tasks** and **parent tasks** is their place in the [hierarchy](#hierarchy): parent tasks have children, and basic ones do not.
-Also, they are visualized in a different way.
-Please note that a parent task can be a child itself, like in sample below.
-If the hierarchy is not specified, a chart with only basic tasks is created.
+The difference between **basic tasks** and **parent tasks** is their [hierarchical relationships](#hierarchy) with other elements: parent tasks have children, and basic ones do not.
+Please note that they can occupy different places in the hierarchy.
+A parent task can be a child itself, like in sample below, and a basic tasks can be a root.
+If the hierarchy is not specified, a chart with multiple roots is created, which are visualized as basic tasks.

 **Milestones** are elements representing events.
 To add a milestone, you should create a task with zero duration: put the same value in the `actualStart` and `actualEnd` fields.
 An alternative way to show events is adding [markers](Elements#markers).